-The pstricks driver is intended for use with the "pstricks.sty" macro package for LaTeX.
-It is an alternative to the eepic and latex drivers.
+The pstricks driver is intended for use with the "pstricks.sty" macro package for TeX or LaTeX.
 You need "pstricks.sty", and, of course, a printer that understands PostScript, or a converter such as Ghostscript.

 PSTricks is available at http://tug.org/PSTricks/.